 - with a salad for lunch, because potatoes

-To store: Store leftover jojo potato wedges in an airtight container in the fridge for up to 4 days.
+Store leftover jojo potato wedges in an airtight container with lid in the fridge for up to 4 days.

-To freeze: I have not tested and would not recommend freezing these cooked potatoes.
+I have not tested and would probably not recommend freezing these cooked potatoes.
+They do taste great reheated from the fridge though!

 Air Fryer Jojo Potato Wedges make a wonderful side dish to any meal!
 These seasoned wedges are golden brown with lightly crisped edges and soft, creamy potatoes on the inside!
 Make this hotbar classic easily at home in your air fryer!

-- 2 large russet potatoes, about 8–12 ounces each
+- 2 medium-large russet potatoes, about 8–12 ounces each

 - 2 tablespoons avocado oil